Valencia (band): We All Need a Reason to Believe, Dancing with a Ghost and hiatus (2008–2011)

 Valencia's second album, We All Need a Reason to Believe, was released on August 26, 2008, featuring 11 new tracks.
 The album leaked in its entirety on August 16, 2008.
 On August 19, 2008 it was made available as a full stream on the band's Myspace page.
 In 2009 Valencia performed in the Soundwave (Australian music festival) with New Found Glory, Say Anything and Billy Talent.
 The band opened for blink-182 in June 2009 on their summer reunion tour.
 Valencia spent summer 2009 touring with Every Avenue.

 Band member Brendan Walter was one of 32 sued by the RIAA in its first round file-sharing suits.
 During an interview on WCUR's Foundation Radio on December 9, 2010, host Adam Barnard asked about the circumstances surrounding this incident.
 Walter stated that he had been chosen at random because he had illegally downloaded music by American rock band Smash Mouth.

 Valencia's third album, Dancing with a Ghost, was released October 12, 2010.
 After a long break from touring, the band went back on tour for their new album in October 2010.
 The tour includes a few shows of headlining along with shows with bands like Say Anything, Saves the Day and Motion City Soundtrack.
-The band's tour will also make it all the way to Australia.

 In June 2011, guitarist JD Perry left the band on amicable terms for personal reasons.
 The band continued touring obligations on the Zumiez "couch tour" with Forever the Sickest Kids and I See Stars with a friend, Trevor Leonard playing on guitar.
 On September 30, 2011, former Valencia drummer Maxim Soria was killed in a motorcycle accident.
 On October 11, 2011, Valencia announced that they were going on hiatus.
 Their last show was at The Electric Factory on December 28, 2011.